doivglser/mindevenviro-fanciful/README.md

 * wget install from github to install directly from console by one hit.

+* Repair shi3lD depends on:(start_shield  and  stop_shield).

-* shi3lD is overwriting var $interface.
-To change the "user-agent" while changing the MAC - addresses.
+* shi3lD: To change the "user-agent" while changing the MAC - addresses.

 * sCRYPtUPdater